Courses After BiPC: All You Need To Know

 Dental Sciences

 The second among the sought courses after BiPC is the Bachelor of Dental Science (BDS).
 It is a 4-year undergraduate degree course with an additional 1 year of internship.
-This medical science program endows students with all the components of dental health and hygiene.
+This medical science program equips students with all the components of dental health and hygiene.

 BHMS